Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_container_apps_arm_template/_index.md

   ![Screenshot showing showing the Log Analytics workspace logs query](./29.png)

-    > **NOTE: If there's an error when running a query, try again in 10-15 minutes.
-There may be a delay for Log Analytics to start receiving logs from the application.**
+    > **Note:** If there's an error when running a query, try again in 10-15 minutes.
+There may be a delay for Log Analytics to start receiving logs from the application.

 ## Cleanup